-4. Threes are sensitive to music: melody and rhythm.
+• Fives are sensitive to music: melody and rhythm.

 A preschooler’s short attention span can often be held and strengthened by songs when the child seems oblivious to spoken words.
 The simple melodies and rhythms repeated in childhood stay in the heart and mind for a lifetime.
-So key truths, themes, and verses can be presented not only in spoken words, but also in song.

-6. Threes need supervision and help.
+• Fives still need supervision and (sometimes) help.

 Fives enjoy doing as much as possible for themselves.
 However, they still need help and/or supervision as they learn.
 A teacher-child ratio of one teacher for every seven to ten five-year-olds is very important for quality care-giving.
 When recruiting helpers and teachers, remember that grandparents and teenagers are often overlooked, but can be valuable members of a teaching team.